civican/legisinfo/42-1/bills/C-65/bill_text.md

       the complaint has been adequately dealt with according to a procedure provided for under this Act, any other Act of Parliament or a collective agreement; or

-      the matter is trivial, frivolous or vexatious.
+      the matter is otherwise an abuse of process.

     **(9.1)** If the Minister is of the opinion that the conditions described in paragraph (9)(a) or (b) are met, the Minister shall inform the employer and the employee in writing, as soon as feasible, that the Minister will not investigate.